terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 ### **1b The main components of an AI computational system**

 The following diagram shows the main components of the typical AI system.
-- The main system is YOU and your browser.
+- The main system (left) could be you/browser or a company's vitally important non-AI computer systems.
-- External agent is all the logic that interfaces between you and the LLM.
+- The external agent is all the logic that interfaces between the main system and the AI helpful assistant.
-- LLM has an internal agent and TF.
+- The LLM has an internal agent and TF.
 The internal agent is the interface between the outside world and the TF.
-- **TF (transformer) is where the AI magic happens (matrix math on GPUs).**
+- **The TF (transformer) is where the AI magic happens (matrix math computation on GPUs).**

 <img src="/assets/hack-05.png" alt="drones" width="75%">

-Note:
-- The true magic of the TF is that if the input does not exactly match any of the example ("training") data used to program ("train") the TF, **the TF will still find the closest semantic (meaning) match.**
-- **The more examples you train the TF on, the better the inference (response) results will be**.
-Thats why the focus is on scaling and massive GPU computing (and the required power sources).
-- And if the required info has not been programmed into the TF, the model can tell the external agent to find the required text (the TF's only interface to the outside world is to the internal agent via tokens; the iAgent feeds this text to the TF as part of a prompt).
-- The model can also simulate thinking, planning, creating subtasks, etc (if the model TF was programmed on such example text pattens).

 <br>